Planning the University's largest lecture theatre and event space

 The main lecture theatre is being designed to support ceremonial and conferencing events as well as teaching.
 The proposed layout will be a fixed, forward facing format with comfortable upholstered seating complete with individual power points and a fixed desk on each row.
 The space will be equipped with high quality IT/AV provision for audience engagement supporting multiple screen presentations and connectivity with lecture theatres around the world.

 The collaborative lecture theatre will be fitted with seating ideal for group working and will feature interactive, multiple screens around the room in addition to a front teaching position.
-The desks will be equipped with internet connected touchscreen laptops, ‘touch to talk’ microphones and built-in speakers.

 Both lecture theatres will offer exceptional facilities that will enable innovation in learning, teaching and research for the future.